-Rooted in design thinking, we focus on preparation for practice, architectural research and project based learning.
+Rooted in design thinking, we focus on preparation for practice, architectural research and project based learning with our architecture degree programs.
 We are defined by what we call the 4 institutional pillars:

 - International reach: as a part of Laureate network of universities, we are able to provide unparalleled global opportunities for our students.
 With international faculty prominent in the field, you’ll be exposed to many different approaches to design and innovative technologies.
 Students participate in and experience a truly global classroom environment with unique study abroad programs, a diverse international student body, cross-location collaborations, flexible online learning, and world-renowned guest lecturers.